 You can obtain a free copy of the print version of this map at a variety of locations around the County, including local bike shops, the information desk at the Fairfax County Government Center, any district supervisor's office and the Fairfax County Department of Transportation office.
 For any of these locations, FCDOT recommends calling ahead to make sure they have printed versions in stock.

-The Fairfax County Bicycle Program always is interested in improving the Bike Map, which is now in its fourth edition.
+The Fairfax County Bicycle Program always is interested in improving the Bike Map, which is now in its fifth edition.
 One of our best sources of local knowledge is our citizens!
 If you have input or feedback regarding the map - or just need information - please contact the bike program at 703-324-BIKE (2453).

 Bike Fairfax Interactive Map